deadbaed/blog/content/2023-07-02-service-internal-infra-alpine.md

 ## Configure

-Copy the config file to
+Put the WireGuard config to
 ```
 /etc/wireguard/wg0.conf
 ```